-These are the 40 Best Kanye West Songs of All Time:
+Here are the 45 Best Kanye West Songs of All Time.

 Incredible piano riff, Chris Martin of Coldplay on the chorus, recorded at Abbey Road studios in London, likening his Chicago hometown to a long lost girlfriend, what more do you need from this classic Kanye cut?

 While Kanye has a plethora of tracks exploring the depths of human existence, sometimes you just need a song to pass a joint around to, and “Get Em High” delivers.
 Talib Kweli watched Kanye whip up the incredibly dank beat in 15 minutes, and ended up hopping on the track last minute, with Common’s verses already recorded.
 Although the Clipse-esque beat isn’t representative of Kanye at his most inventive, it’s a damn good soundtrack to fill the room with smoke.